mariodivece/blog/2017-03-11-modern-it-infrastructure/README.md

 ### The Internet Protocol Suite

 For most of you, this section will be rather trivial.
 I still recommend you read through it.
 The *Internet Protocol* or *IP* is a generic, standard network protocol suite that provides the basis for additional comminucation protocols on top of it such as *TCP* or *Transmission Control Protocol* and *UDP* or *User Datagram Protocol*.
-The *IP* suite operates at layer 3, the networking layer of the OSI model.
+The *IP* suite operates on Layer 3, the Network Layer of the OSI model.
 We are not going to cover the *OSI* (Open Systems Interconnect) because it is basic material that is not going to be referenced much throughout this guide.

-What is important, is that you understand that *IP* defines some basic aspects of communications and networking.
-It is **NOT** TCP/IP so please drop the term TCP for now because TCP is a protocol that is part of the *suite* of protcols that build on top of *IP*.
+What is important, is that you understand that *IP* defines basic aspects of communications and networking.
+It is commonly know as **TCP/IP** because the original protocol in the *IP* suite was *TCP* but *IP* and *TCP* are different things, so please forget *TCP* for now because *TCP* is a protocol that is part of the *suite* of protcols that build on top of *IP*.
 Let me repeat that: Protocols such as *TCP* and *UDP* are part of a *suite* of protocols that build on **top** of the *IP* standard.
+The common name **TCP/IP** is still in use for convention reasons.

-So, let's cut to the chase: what standard aspects are defined by the *Internet Protocol*, or *IP*?
+So, let's cut to the chase: what standard aspects of networking are defined by the *Internet Protocol*, or *IP*?
 Many, in fact.
 But you just need to understand a few of them.

  - Addresses: It defines a way to represent network addresses, or mor properly called, IP Addresses.
  - Packets: It defines a transmission data structure with 2 parts.
 The first is called the *IP Header* whcih contains information about the source, destination, and the second is the *IP Data* which contains the messages between such senders and receivers.
 Packets themselves are contained within Layer 2 (Link layer of the OSI model) structures calles *frames*.